 It is reasonable to suppose that such a reform may go some way towards addressing the issue of justice between member states of the EU, but does it go far enough, and in the right way?
 And what of its relationship to duties of justice to refugees?
 To address these questions, we should consider two points.

 The first is that, In the global context, the legitimate sharing of responsibility for refugee protection can reasonably be seen as involving two stages that relate to different capacities and hence to different divisions of responsibility.
 The first concerns immediate refuge where the key considerations are physical access (typically a function of geographic proximity in mass refugee events), security from refoulement, and basic needs protection.
 The division of responsibility to address this stage can be reasonably constructed in terms of the duty of the states to which refugees immediately flee (whether by foot, road, sea or air) to provide a place of first refuge and the duty of states generally to provide, according to their abilities (and acknowledging any ‘place-based’ contribution they have made), the other resources needed to secure the basic needs of those who have fled.
 The second stage concerns asylum where the key concerns are those of general human rights protection, refugee inclusion, and pathways to civic integration.
 In the case of the EU, the focus for a responsibility-sharing scheme is the second stage.
 But what we may call the ‘integration capacities’ of EU states is not itself independent of the attitudes and choices of either refugees or states and their citizens.
 Refugees may have reason to favour either ranges of states or particular states on grounds that are intrinsic to realizing the ends of inclusion and integration.
 Thus, for example, refugees may have reason to favour particular states on the basis of the presence of family or friends, the language(s) they speak, the existence of a significant established diaspora from their homeland in the state, the range of opportunities it offers given their education or occupational skills, its religious composition, or a number of other factors, where refugees may order and weight such heterogeneous factors quite variously.
 At the same time, however, the attitudes and choices of member states also matter from the perspective of integration and states may favour particular refugees (from a common pool) on a range of grounds including some that overlap with the considerations noted above with respect to refugee choices.
-Given the presumption that asylum should support inclusion and integration leading to future membership of the state, there are reasons for the EU to give normative significance to both refugee and state choices in the distribution of refugees, and to so even independent of reasons relating to respect for the moral standing of the refugee or for the state.
-This view is further supported by the point thatrelocating refugees to countries where they are unwilling to go and that are unwilling to have them comes at very high political cost in terms of democratic support in the host countrysuch a scheme is additionally bound to undermine general support for EU integration (Bauböck, 2017: 13) Within the Schengen zone, this prudent point is reinforced by the political fact that recognised refugees can fairly easily relocate themselves even if not ‘permitted’ to do so.
+Given the presumption that asylum should support inclusion and integration leading to future membership of the state, there are both justice-based and prudential reasons for the EU to give normative significance to both refugee and state choices in the distribution of refugees, and to so even independent of reasons relating to respect for the moral standing of the refugee or for the state.
+This view is further supported by the point that ‘relocating refugees to countries where they are unwilling to go and that are unwilling to have them comes at very high political cost in terms of democratic support in the host country’ and ‘such a scheme is additionally bound to undermine general support for EU integration’ (Bauböck, 2017: 13) Within the Schengen zone, this prudential point is reinforced by the political fact that recognised refugees can fairly easily relocate themselves even if not ‘permitted’ to do so.